 Making the decision to buy a property in Portugal is very exciting, but regardless of whether this is to be a holiday home, an investment or a relocation, it is important that you approach every stage of the process with care.
 Although the process of buying is relatively straightforward, it includes some important steps that must be carried out carefully.
 For this reason, it’s recommendable to work with a reputable real estate agent, lawyer and notary.

 - The fiscal number for non-residents - A fiscal number is known in Portugal as Número de Identificação Fiscal (NIF) and it’s also referred to as a Número de Contribuinte.
 In order to undertake any official process in Portugal, such as buying a property, opening a bank account or even setting up an account with a utility company you will be required to have a fiscal number.
-Thus, before starting the process of buying a property you must acquire a fiscal number.
+Thus, before starting the process of buying a property in Portugal you must acquire a fiscal number.
 For European residents, applications can be made at any local tax office upon presentation of a valid passport and a proof of a European address valid for the last 6 months.
 For non-European residents, you will need a fiscal representative.

 - Bank account - Although not strictly necessary in some cases, opening a bank account could be useful and becomes essential for Golden Visa applications.
 You also may need it to transfer the funds or to pay local taxes.
 The process of opening a bank account in Portugal is quite straightforward and can be completed in one visit.